nghia71/nghia71.github.io/README.md

     <td class="tg-i81m"><span style="font-weight:normal;font-style:normal;color:#000">12.86</span></td>
   </tr>
 </tbody></table>

-Assume that the team test containing 10 problems: 4 at G2 difficulty, 4 at G3, and 2 at G4.
-Each problem is worth of 10 points.

 *The team strength is the sum of the product of the numbers of each members at each difficulty (G2-3-4) multiply with a weight (1, 1.5, 2).*
 For example Team T2 has a mix of 2 G2, 4 G3, and 0 G4 members, their team strength is: